PDC-support/hpc-intro-retired/_episodes/01-linux.md

 grep "<[Hh][12]>" file.html
 ```

-:Exercise 1.2.3:
+> ## Exercise 1.5
+>
- - make a pipe that counts number of files/directories (including dot files) in your directory
+> - make a pipe that counts number of files/directories (including dot files) in your directory
- - grep directories out of ``ls -l``
+> - grep directories out of ``ls -l``
- - grep all but blank lines in triton:/etc/bashrc
+> - grep all but blank lines in triton:/etc/bashrc
+>

-   - expand the previous one to filter out commented lines also (line starts with #).
+>   - expand the previous one to filter out commented lines also (line starts with #).
 Note that
-     lines may have spaces before # mark.
+>     lines may have spaces before # mark.
+>

- - count unique logged in users on triton.
+> - count unique logged in users on triton.
 Tip: ``w`` or ``users`` gives you
-   a list of all currently login users, many of them have several sessions open.
+>   a list of all currently login users, many of them have several sessions open.
- - (*) Play with the commands grep, cut: find at least two ways to
+> - (Optional) Play with the commands grep, cut: find at least two ways to
-   extract IP addresses only out of /etc/hosts.
+>   extract IP addresses only out of /etc/hosts.
 Tip: *grep* has *-o* option, thus one can build
-   a regular expression that will grab exactly what you need.
+>   a regular expression that will grab exactly what you need.
- - (*) Using pipes and commands echo/tr/uniq, find doubled words out of 'My
+> - (Optional) Using pipes and commands echo/tr/uniq, find doubled words out of 'My
-   Do Do list: Find a a Doubled Word'.
+>   Do Do list: Find a a Doubled Word'.
 Any easier way to do it?
+{: .challenge}

 ---